Dhir Ali Miah

-Dhir Ali Miah (1 January 1920 – 1984) was a Bangladeshi flute player, composer, director and orchestra conductor.
-He was awarded Ekushey Padak in 1986 by the Government of Bangladesh.
+Dhir Ali Miah (1 January 1920 – 14 December 1984) was a Bangladeshi flute player, composer, director and orchestra conductor.
+He was awarded Tamgha-e-Imtiaz (1965) by the government of Pakistan and Ekushey Padak (1986) by the government of Bangladesh.

+Family background

+Dhir Ali Miah was born on 1 January 1920 in Bashbari village, Tongibari, Munshiganj District in the then Bengal Presidency, British India.
+His father, Ustad Sher Ali Miah, was the first Bengali Muslim instrumentalist.
+Dhir's uncles Ustad Zadab Ali and Ustad Sadek Ali were notable instrumentalists too.
+His younger brother Ali Hossain and cousin Alauddin Ali were notable music directors of the Bangladesh film industry.

 Education and career

 Miah studied in Sonarang High School.
-He took lessons to play flute from musician Sadeq Ali.
+He took lessons to play flute from his uncle musician Sadeq Ali.
 He joined the Dhaka station of Radio Pakistan as a staff artist in 1948.
-He retired in 1983 as Deputy Chief Music Producer.
+He retired in 1983 as the deputy chief music producer.

 Miah worked as assistant music director of the first Bengali language full-length film Mukh O Mukhosh.
 Later he directed music of films like Nachghar, Ujala, Joyar Elo, Kavchanmala, Abar Banabase Rupbhan, Dasyurani, and Kajalrekha.